 Product Management

-I’ve worked in product management the last 15 years at different levels of scale – from concept to hundreds of millions of users (and revenue).
-Here are some things that I’ve learned and written about along the way:
+I’ve worked in product management for the last 15 years at different levels of scale – from early prototypes to products with hundreds of millions of users (and revenue).
+Here are some things that I’ve learned and documented along the way:

 Product Leadership